 -Let them pick something out.
 While I never wanted my kids learning they got a treat every time they were good, I let them choose an item I already planned on buying.
 For instance, I may hold out two types of cheese and let them pick one.
 By allowing your toddler choices, but only choices you find acceptable, you promote independence, influence less-picky eating and dressing, and make shopping easier.

--Take advantage of the free cookies.
+-Take advantage of the free cookies and fruit.
 Almost all stores have them, and if they don’t, a cookie is what, 50 cents maximum?
-The free cookie gets my boys excited about the store and since I always take them after a meal, it’s just like dessert.
+The free cookie gets my boys excited about the store, and since I always take them after a meal, it’s just like dessert.
 They generally spend the first 10 minutes happily mouse-nibbling their cookies.
+Many stores are also now offering free fruit in the produce section.